dicekeys/seeded-crypto/doxygen/JSON Format for Unsealing Instructions.md

-# Post-Decryption Instructions JSON Format {#post_decryption_instructions_format}
+# JSON Format for Unsealing Instructions {#unsealing_instructions_format}

-The SealingKey.seal and SymmetricKey.seal operations support a an optional _postDecryptionInstructions_ string parameter.
+The SealingKey.seal and SymmetricKey.seal operations support a an optional _unsealingInstructions_ string parameter.
 If the parameter is provided when a message is sealed, the same value must be present when the _unseal_ operation is called.
-The field is stored in plaintext (unencrypted) in the _postDecrytpionInstructions_ field of the PackagedSealedMessage returned by the _seal_ operation.
+The field is stored in plaintext (unencrypted) in the _unsealingInstructions_ field of the PackagedSealedMessage returned by the _seal_ operation.
 (If the field is not provided, it is treated as an empty string.)